 Beyond qualifying for a VA loan after previously using a VA loan, a prominent misconception exists regarding multiple loan uses at the same time, VA Home Loan Centers is constantly asked “Can I have two VA Loans?”
-The answer to this question varies depending on the situation, the amount of entitlement and the loan amount.
+The answer to this question varies depending on the situation, the amount of entitlement remaining and the loan amount.

 Typical examples for an eligible applicant to receive a second VA loan in conjunction with the first include relocation to a new area as a result of Permanent Change of Station orders, upsizing or downsizing and essentially any factors resulting in a change of circumstance.
 If the individual wants to retain their home while purchasing a second home in the area of their new duty station, a possibility exists.
 For this to happen however, the individual must have a remaining entitlement amount following the usage of their first VA loan.